FERPA For Families

 According to FERPA, a student's records do not belong to the person paying for the student's education - they belong to the student.
 Information is only shared with the student's consent, in a health or safety emergency or pursuant to another FERPA exception.
 Your child may grant you permission to access their records in many ways.
 Please see our Disclosure Policies for details.

 My student granted me access to self-service.
-Can you email a copy of his or her transcript?
+Can you email a copy of their transcript?

 We never release confidential information over the phone or by email.
 See our Request a Transcript page for ways to obtain one.